Terms & Conditions

 In the event of non-compliance with the present General Terms and Conditions by the User, in particular failure to provide the information required for the proper use of the Services, or in the event of failure to comply with the laws and regulations in force, and five (5) days after being informed by any means whatsoever by the Company, the latter shall be entitled to suspend or close the User's account, automatically and ipso jure, and to refuse the User access to all or part of the Services, without prejudice to any damages that the Company may be entitled to claim.

-ARTICLE 27 - Applicable law and jurisdictions
+ARTICLE 26 – Applicable Law and Jurisdiction

 These Terms of Use are governed by French law.